 In this assignment you will explore parallel programming with threads and locks using a hash table.
-You should do this assignment on a real computer (not xv6, not qemu) that has multiple cores.
+You should do this assignment on a real Linux or MacOS computer (not xv6, not qemu) that has multiple cores.
 Most recent laptops have multicore processors.

-To avoid this sequence of events, insert lock and unlock statements in put and get so that the number of keys missing is always 0.
-The relevant pthread calls are (for more see the manual pages, man pthread):
+To avoid this sequence of events, insert lock and unlock statements in put and get in notxv6/ph.c so that the number of keys missing is always 0 with two threads.
+The relevant pthread calls are:

 pthread_mutex_t lock; // declare a lock pthread_mutex_init(&lock, NULL); // initialize the lock pthread_mutex_lock(&lock); // acquire lock pthread_mutex_unlock(&lock); // release lock

+Don't forget to call pthread_mutex_init().
 Test your code first with 1 thread, then test it with 2 threads.
 Is it correct (i.e. have you eliminated missing keys?)?
-Is the two-threaded version faster than the single-threaded version?
+Does the two-threaded version achieve parallel speedup (i.e. more total work per unit time) relative to the single-threaded version?

-In this assignment you implement a barrier using condition variables provided by the pthread library.
-A barrier is a point in an application at which all threads must wait until all other threads reach that point too.
-Condition variables are a sequence coordination technique similar to xv6's sleep and wakeup.
+In this assignment you'll implement a barrier: a point in an application at which all participating threads must wait until all other participating threads reach that point too.
+You'll use pthread condition variables, which are a sequence coordination technique similar to xv6's sleep and wakeup.

 You should do this assignment on a real computer (not xv6, not qemu).